 |Housing fee:||€ 350 and € 75 deposit.
 For more information, see Housing and practical matters.|

 |Who is this programme for?||For current high school students (must be 16-18 during the programme) interested in urban studies, and the social and behavioural sciences.|

+This course uses Amsterdam and its immense material and intellectual history to investigate the linkages between this city and the rest of the world by focusing on a series of historical moments that have direct impact and relevance to living in the present.
 What worldview is embedded in a 16th Century Dutch map of the East Indies?
 What insights can we gain about daily life in Amsterdam by visiting Rembrandt’s The Night Watch?
-Participants will examine Amsterdam from local and global perspectives, linking specific locations in Amsterdam to the world, tracing global ideas back to Amsterdam.
-This course uses Amsterdam and its immense material and intellectual history to investigate the linkages between this city and the rest of the world by focusing on a series of historical highlights.
-Participants will leave Amsterdam with a map of their home region, produced in Amsterdam in the 16th Century.
+Participants will examine history and cultural narratives in Amsterdam from local and global perspectives, linking specific locations in Amsterdam to the world, and tracing global ideas back to Amsterdam.

 This interdisciplinary programme will ask essential questions: what does it mean to be a global citizen, and when and where did our concept of the global arise?
-How are art, trade, politics and identity intimately interconnected in 17th Century Amsterdam?
+How are various elements of history and culture (economics, art, trade, design) intimately interconnected in our experience of the present?
 What parts of history and culture do we celebrate, and what parts do we disguise, hide, or purposely forget, and to what ends?

 This programme is designed for high school students to experience studying in an international environment at the Graduate School of Social Sciences of the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.

 The programme schedule from Monday to Friday includes:

 - Lunch break (1 hour; provided by the University)